bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-relationships/langs/en-us/slides.md

 ---
 {layout="DS Title Slide"}
-# Exploring Linear Relationships
+# Exploring Quadratic Relationships

 <!--
 To learn more about how to use PearDeck, and how to view the embedded links on these slides without going into present mode visit https://help.peardeck.com/en
 -->
 ---
 {layout="Launch"}
-# State Demographics
+# TBD